 - Call handling is also covered by your company’s approved GDPR and internal data policies.

 Luware operates with a geographically dispersed workforce with locations in Switzerland, the UK and the EU.
-Geographically distributed datacenters in Azure enable Luware to meet the customer’s needs regarding home-country legislative, reduce network latency and to allow for geo-redundant backup and failover.
+Geographically distributed datacenters in Azure enable Luware to meet the customer’s needs regarding home-country legislative, reduce network latency, and allow for geo-redundant backup and failover.
 Data is securely exchanged between Luware’s cloud infrastructure and the customer's tenant via the Graph API.
 An OData interface is provided to extract Reporting data for historical reporting purposes via Power BI.
 Luware provides a pre-configured Power BI Template and instructions to connect to this interface.
 Usage is completely optional and follows the same access and authentication concepts as described above.

 All customer configuration and reporting data (including voice messages) are stored and maintained in the shared Luware Nimbus Cloud infrastructure.
 This structure is segregated logically by individual Luware Nimbus applications in order to keep the data demarcated, private and secure.
 Data within the Luware Nimbus application is retained for the purpose of system operation and reporting.
 Luware does not store your customer data outside of calling PSTN and Voicemail records.
 Data retention policies are in place to ensure data isn’t kept any longer than necessary to service its purpose.